Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Illustrative example

-However, if the human was capable of communicating with the AI system in symbolic terms, it could simply ask the system to avoid any state where the fact \textit{in\_storage\_area} might be true.
+We will use a version of the 2-D Minecraft environment \cite{andreas2017modular} (figure \ref{fig:2} (a)) to illustrate the ideas of the paper and evaluate our proposed technique.
+In this domain, the goal is to drop a ladder at the target.
+The set of actions the agent can take include, turning left or right, moving forward, picking an object, a crafting action, a no-op action, and an action that drops the ladder when the agent is at the target.
+To accomplish the goal, the agent needs to first obtain a ladder.
+There are two ways to achieve this.
+One way is for the agent to pick up a plank; and then use the crafting station to craft a ladder.
+Another way is to first move into the storage area (green region in figure \ref{fig:2}(a)), then pick up a broken ladder and then use the crafting station to repair the ladder.
+Once the agent has the ladder, it can move to the target and drop it.
+We show the two possible plans in figure \ref{fig:2}(a).
+There is also a human observer who wants the agent to solve the task in the way they prefer.
+The observer wants the agent to avoid going inside the storage area.
+Since one way of solving the task involves moving into the storage area, the human must communicate this preference to the agent.
+In this scenario, the agent is operating on some state encoding that the human cannot interpret.
+Thus, they cannot specify their preference directly in terms of state features.
+However, if the human is capable of communicating with the AI system in symbolic terms, they could simply ask the system to avoid any state where the fact \textit{in\_storage\_area} might be true.
 In this case, \textit{in\_storage\_area} is a propositional fact that is \textit{true} in every state where the agent is inside the storage area.
-To support such a symbolic specification, the AI system should be able to correctly ground and thereby interpret the potential concepts that the user wants to use.
+To support such a symbolic specification, the AI system should be able to correctly \textit{ground} and thereby interpret the potential concepts that the user wants to use.
 In this case, \textit{PRESCA} learns a classifier that can predict whether in a given state the agent is in the storage area.
 Learning this classifier requires the user to provide positive and negative examples of the concept \textit{in\_storage\_area}.
 In this work, we make this data collection process more feedback efficient.
 To do so, we leverage the precedence relation \textit{in\_storage\_area} has with other concepts that are already known.
 Figure \ref{fig:2} (b), illustrates the causal relationship between various concepts in the domain.
 For e.g., the concept \textit{in\_storage\_area} precedes \textit{has\_broken\_ladder}.
 This causal link implies that the agent must be inside the storage area to collect the broken ladder.
 Note that there can also be concepts with multiple possible causes like the \textit{has\_ladder} concept.
-Now, if any of the descendent of the concept \textit{in\_storage\_area} is already known, then our proposed method tries to use this causal knowledge to gather likely positive examples of the concept \textit{in\_storage\_area}.
+Now, if any of the descendents of the concept \textit{in\_storage\_area} is already known, then our proposed method tries to use this causal knowledge to gather likely positive examples of the concept \textit{in\_storage\_area}.